prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 > If you're running on a virtual public cloud (VPC) instance, you can skip this step.

-To ensure that other nodes can connect with your node, you may need to forward ports `13000/TCP` and `12000/UDP` using your router's admin interface.
-The specific steps required vary based on your router, but can be summarised as follows:
+To ensure that other peer nodes can discover your node, you may need to forward ports `13000/TCP` and `12000/UDP` using your router's admin interface.
+Every router is different, but the procedure is usually something like this:

 1. Determine your router's IP address
 2. Log in to your router's browser-based admin interface (usually something like http://192.168.1.1)